Deautonomisation by singularity confinement and degree growth: Introduction

-where the $n$-dependence of the functions $a_n$, $b_n$ is to be determined by requiring that the singularity structure of \eqref{dP1general} is the same as in the autonomous case.
-As above, some iterate $x_n$ taking the value 0 constitutes a singularity of the mapping \eqref{dP1general}, so we let $x_n = \varepsilon$ and $x_{n-1} = u$, and compute
+where the sequences $a_n, b_n \in \C$ are to be determined by requiring that the singularity structure of \eqref{dP1general} is the same as equation \eqref{0inf0threepoint}.
+As above, some iterate $x_n$ taking the value 0 constitutes a singularity of the mapping defined by \eqref{dP1general}, so we let $x_n = \varepsilon$ and $x_{n-1} = u$, and compute